 Ohio State Physics New Student FAQ

-August 15th - Deadline to Register online for ALL of your classes for Autumn.
+July 31st - Deadline to Register online for ALL of your classes for Autumn.
 Fellows will need to register for 12 credit hours and TAs for a minimum of 8 credit hours.
 Please see #6 below for details on the required courses.
 Fellows, please note that you will need to add 1 credit hour of Physics 7998 Research with Prof. Pelz to reach 12 hours.
 Please note that there will be time to adjust your schedules after your first advising meeting (via Zoom) in late July/early August.

-August 2-13 -ALL international students see the Office of International Affairs (OIA) found at OIA.OSU.EDU for check in and to register for the mandatory 1 day Orientation scheduled on the first 3 Thursdays in August: https://oia.osu.edu/units/international-students/new-student-check-in-and-orientation/.
+August 2-13 -ALL international students see the Office of International Affairs (OIA) found at OIA.OSU.EDU.
+For information about mandatory check in and to register for the mandatory 1 day Orientation scheduled on the first 3 Thursdays in August: https://oia.osu.edu/units/international-students/new-student-check-in-and-orientation/.
 Please schedule your individual check in meetings for before Tuesday August 15th.
 If you arrive late, you are also available on Wednesday morning 8 AM to 12 PM.
-You can also possible be available on Thursday and Friday if you are not able to arrive before August 15th, the Department is leaving Thursday August 19th open for you to attend the last OIA orientation.
+You can also possible be available on Thursday and Friday if you are not English certified and will be assigned as a grader for your GTA duties.

 Sunday, August 21st 4-7pm Student Involvement Fair, 4:00 pm - 7:00 pm Ohio Union on South Oval -see web site for more details https://activities.osu.edu/involvement/student_organizations/student_involvement_fairs/

-Monday August 22nd - Physics Department MANDATORY Teaching Associate (GTA) 2 hour training and materials pick up for specific teaching responsibilities with your Course Coordinator.
-Info will be emailed to GTAs from Prof. Gramila
+Monday August 21st - Physics Department MANDATORY Teaching Associate (GTA) 2 hour training and materials pick up for specific teaching responsibilities with your Course Coordinator.
+Info will be emailed to GTAs from Dr. Nandyala

 Other useful Information: